errantseul/errantseul/README.md

 ### about me

 ```
 I'm an UI/UX design and interactive digital product development enthusiast.
 Mostly drawn to expressive and playful visual experiences.
-Focused on small-
-scale, character-driven products rather than large enterprise systems.
+Focused on small-scale, character-driven products rather than large enterprise systems.
 ```

 ---